ten0s/ten0s.github.io/_posts/2020-02-07-hpljp1005-as-network-printer.md

 ---
-layout: default
+layout: post
-title: HP LaserJet P1005 as Network Printer
+title: HP LaserJet P1005 as a Network Printer
+date: 2020-02-07
 ---
-## HP LaserJet P1005 as Network Printer
+## HP LaserJet P1005 as a Network Printer

 ### Generic Print Server Setup

-* Setup Raspbian on SD card as described [here](setup-raspbian-on-sd-card), but change the device name to **printerpi**.
+* Setup Raspbian on SD card as described [here](/2020/01/26/setup-raspbian-buster-on-sd-card), but change the device name to **printerpi**.

 * SSH to device
 ```